mlflow/mlflow/docs/source/pipelines.rst

 `MLflow Python library <https://pypi.org/project/mlflow/>`_.
 You can install MLflow Pipelines as follows:

-- **Windows and Unix systems**: Install MLflow Pipelines from PyPI:
+- **Local**: Install MLflow Pipelines from PyPI:

   .. code-block:: sh

       pip install mlflow[pipelines]

   Note that MLflow Pipelines requires Make, which may not be preinstalled on some Windows systems.
   Windows users must install Make before using MLflow Pipelines.
+For more information about installing Make on Windows, see https://gnuwin32.sourceforge.net/install.html.

-- **Databricks**: Install MLflow Pipelines from a Databricks Notebook by running ``pip install mlflow[pipelines]``, or install MLflow Pipelines on a Databricks Cluster by following the PyPI library installation instructions at https://docs.databricks.com/libraries/cluster-libraries.html#install-a-library-on-a-cluster and specifying the ``mlflow[pipelines]`` package string.
+- **Databricks**: Install MLflow Pipelines from a Databricks Notebook by running ``%pip install mlflow[pipelines]``, or install MLflow Pipelines on a Databricks Cluster by following the PyPI library installation instructions at https://docs.databricks.com/libraries/cluster-libraries.html#install-a-library-on-a-cluster and specifying the ``mlflow[pipelines]`` package string.
 Note that